Monty Python and the Holy Grail (1975) 48 1/2 Anniversary Screenings

 About the film:

-King Arthur, accompanied by his squire, recruits his Knights of the Round Table, including Sir Bedevere the Wise, Sir Lancelot the Brave, Sir Robin the Not-Quite-So-Brave-As-Sir-Lancelot and Sir Galahad the Pure.
-On the way, Arthur battles the Black Knight who, despite having had all his limbs chopped off, insists he can still fight.
-They reach Camelot, but Arthur decides not to enter, as “it is a silly place”.
+King Arthur (played by Graham Chapman), accompanied by his squire, recruits his Knights of the Round Table, including Sir Bedevere the Wise, Sir Lancelot the Brave, Sir Robin the Not-Quite-So-Brave-As-Sir-Lancelot and Sir Galahad the Pure.
+They embark on a surreal, low-budget search for the Holy Grail, encountering many, very silly obstacles along the way – from the Black Knight and the Knights of Say “Ni!” to French Taunters and a Killer Rabbit.

 “The material is superb, Neil Innes’ music is tremendous and Gilliam’s animations are timelessly brilliant.”